lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 computation).

-To work with symbolic layout, that is, using lambda based lengths, two conversion functions are provideds:
+To work with symbolic layout, that is, using lambda based lengths, two conversion functions are provided:

 * ``unit = DbU.fromLambda( lbd )`` convert a lambda :cb:`lbd` into a ``DbU``.
 * ``lbd = DbU.toLambda( unit )`` convert a ``DbU`` into a lambda :cb:`lbd`.